Event Archives

 Presented by Duke Arts Presents

-Join Duke University’s resident Ciompi Quartet for Cultural Crossroads: Dvořák in America—a free multimedia concert exploring the influence of Black and Indigenous musical traditions on composer Antonín Dvořák during his time in the United States.
-This compelling program interweaves Dvořák’s beloved “American” Quartet and Quintet with original Native American melodies, African American Spirituals, and works by Florence Price, creating a vivid tapestry of cultural exchange.
-Featuring acclaimed performers Kenneth Kellogg (bass), R. Carlos Nakai (Native flute), Will Clipman (world percussion), and curator/violist Pamela Freund-Striplen, the performance is enhanced by evocative short videos and images.
-A powerful blend of music, history, and heritage, Cultural Crossroads entertains, educates, and inspires.
+Join Duke University’s resident Ciompi Quartet for Dvořák in America—a wide-ranging multimedia concert exploring the influence of Black and Indigenous musical traditions on composer Antonín Dvořák during his time in the United States.
+This compelling program interweaves selected movements from Dvořák’s beloved “American” Quartet and Quintet with original Native American melodies and African American Spirituals, creating a powerful blend of music, history, and heritage as it entertains, educates, and inspires.

 Featuring